LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 2. Start the agent connector.
 This gets the agent connector running in the target environment.

 {: .important}
 LivePerson recommends that, when you connect your bot to Conversational Cloud in a production environment, you deploy at least two Conversational Cloud agent connectors for a single bot.
 This is so the second can serve to support failover if the first goes down.
 Additionally, if you have traffic considerations, you might want to deploy three or more.
-A good baseline is no more than 50 concurrent conversations per agent connector (e.g., deploy 4 connectors to support 200 concurrent conversations).
+A good baseline is no more than 50 concurrent conversations per agent connector (e.g., deploy 4 connectors to support 200 concurrent conversations).<br><br>
+There is no limit to the number of agent connectors that a bot can have.

 For some practice at deployment, complete the [Deploy the Bot](tutorials-guides-getting-started-with-bot-building-deploy-the-bot.html) tutorial.